Do I Need Studio Monitor Stands For Speakers When Mixing Audio In Film And Video Production?

 Conclusion

-Studio monitor stands improve sound clarity and isolation.
-The stand separates the studio monitors from the floor or desk, preventing sound vibrations from carrying through to other surfaces.
-If you want to improve the acoustics in your home studio, monitor stands are essential items.
+Studio monitor stands to improve sound clarity and isolation.
+They separate the studio monitors from the floor or desk, preventing sound vibrations from carrying through to other surfaces.

 To choose the right stands, remember to check the size of the upper plate and the height of the stand.
-It should fit both your studio monitor and provide enough height for optimal monitoring.
+It should fit your studio monitor and provide enough height for optimal monitoring.

-Jan Sørup is a videographer and photographer from Denmark.
+Jan Sørup is a indie filmmaker, videographer and photographer from Denmark.
 He owns filmdaft.com and the Danish company Apertura, which produces video content for big companies in Denmark and Scandinavia.
 Jan has a background in music, has drawn webcomics, and is a former lecturer at the University of Copenhagen.

 Leave a Comment